On Abortion, Goals Of Back-To-Back Marches Couldn't Be More Different

 If that sounds like déjà vu, it's not: what the organizers call The March for Life is a protest against legalized abortion, unlike the Women's March last week, which included support for abortion rights in its platform.

-A Different Kind of March
+A different kind of march

 "I think we're a pretty different march — we're a one-issue march," said March for Life President Jeanne Mancini.

-The March for Life is also an annual event, held each year since the Supreme Court's Roe vs. Wade decision legalized abortion nationwide.
+The March for Life is also an annual event, held each year since the Supreme Court's Roe v.
+Wade decision legalized abortion nationwide.
 This year's march and rally come less than a week after the Women's March, which was organized on social media largely as a protest against President Trump's campaign rhetoric.
 While the marches in Washington and around the world focused on an array of issues including LGBT rights and the environment, reproductive rights were a major focus.

 Vice President Pence and presidential adviser Kellyanne Conway are scheduled to speak at the Friday rally.
 A statement from the March for Life pointed out that Pence will be the first vice president in history to speak at the march.